accordproject/cicero-template-library/src/car-rental-tr/README.md

-# Accord Protocol Template: car-rental-tr
+# Accord Project Template: car-rental-tr

 This is a Simple Car Rental Contract in Turkish Language.